Homeโ€บBlogโ€บPest Control and Pregnancy Safety

 The Real Risk: Living With Pests vs. Treating Them

-Important: This guide provides general information.
+Important: This guide provides general information based on EPA and CDC guidelines.
 Always consult your OB/GYN or midwife before any pesticide exposure during pregnancy.
-Individual medical circumstances vary.
+Individual medical circumstances vary, and your healthcare provider can give personalized guidance based on your specific situation.

 Safest Approaches: Physical and Mechanical Methods